odoo/odoo/doc/howtos/backend.rst

 (conditions) are declared as XML records, as usual.
 The tokens that navigate in workflows are called workitems.

-.. admonition:: Exercise 2 - Dynamic workflow editor
+.. admonition:: Exercise 2 - Workflow
     :class: exercise

     Replace the ad-hoc *Session* workflow by a real workflow.
 Transform the